bhargavmuppalla/Simon-game/README.md

 # Simon-game

-This is game developed predominantly using JavaScript.
+This is a game developed predominantly using JavaScript.

 How to play simon game?